-A mucous cyst, also known as a mucocoele, is a fluid-filled swelling that occurs on the lip or the mouth.
+A mucous cyst, also known as a mucocele, is a fluid-filled swelling that occurs on the lip or the mouth.

-The cyst develops when mucus from the mouth’s salivary glands becomes plugged.
-Most cysts are on the lower lip but can occur anywhere inside the oral cavity.
-Most cysts are temporary and painless.
-However, cysts can become permanent if they are not treated.
+The cyst develops when the mouth’s salivary glands become plugged with mucus.
+Most cysts are on the lower lip, but they can occur anywhere inside your mouth.
+They’re usually temporary and painless.
+However, cysts can become permanent if they’re not treated.

 Mucous cysts are most commonly caused by trauma to the oral cavity, such as:

 - lip biting (most common cause)

 - adjacent teeth causing chronic damage

 Poor dental hygiene and a habit of lip or cheek biting due to stress can also put you at higher risk for developing mucous cysts.
 Some people develop these cysts as a bad reaction to tartar-control toothpaste.

 Mucous cysts are most common in people ages

 The symptoms of a mucous cyst vary by how deep the cyst lies within the skin and how often the cysts occur.
 Most cysts are not painful, but they can be uncomfortable.
 Frequent cysts can become painful over time.